-Update: Since this article was first published in 2011, R-12 has been phased out and new refrigerants have been introduced in an effort to reduce depletion of the earth’s ozone layer and to minimize the global warming potential of these chemical compounds.
-Story and photography by Jim Marotta What was once a basic system to… Read more
+Update: Since this article was first published in 2011, R-12 has been phased out and new refrigerants have been introduced in an effort to reduce depletion of the earth’s ozone layer and to minimize climate change caused by these chemical compounds.
+Story and photography by Jim Marotta What was once a basic system to heat… Read more

 By Jim Marotta Update: This article was first published in 2011.
 Changing your oil too frequently hurts the environment but has no impact on your vehicle’s efficiency.
 Due to advancements in vehicle and oil technologies, your vehicle may be able to go longer between oil changes without compromising your vehicle’s engine or sacrificing performance.
 The… Read more